 Symptoms like headaches and lightheadedness usually go away after several treatments.

-There’s also the risk of seizures, but this side effect is rare.
-There’s a 0.1 percent risk of developing seizures during a course of TMS therapy.
+There’s also a risk of seizures, but this side effect is rare.

 Your health insurance provider might offer coverage, but this depends on your medical history.
 You may be required to try at least four antidepressants before receiving TMS coverage.